dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### RenderMethod: DWORD

 This is the same RenderMethod field that is detailed in the 0x30 MaterialDef fragment.
 It is only ever zero in this fragment type in EverQuest, which is fully transparent.
 Changing the this value doesn't seem to do anything.
-Since the 0x36 MaterialDef fragment is far more common, and RenderMethod seems to be functional in that fragment type, please refer to that entry for an explanation of the field.
+Since the 0x30 MaterialDef fragment is far more common, and RenderMethod seems to be functional in that fragment type, please refer to that entry for an explanation of the field.

 #### RenderInfoFlags: DWORD

 This contains numerous different flags for controlling if various RenderInfo fields exist or not.
-Many of these RenderInfo fields seem similar to the fields in the 0x36 MaterialDef fragment, but they are not optional in that fragment type.
+Many of these RenderInfo fields seem similar to the fields in the 0x30 MaterialDef fragment, but they are not optional in the 0x30 MaterialDef fragment type.

 0x01 - If set, the Pen value exists.\
 0x02 - If set, Brightness exists.\
 0x04 - If set, ScaledAmbient exists.\
 0x08 - If set, the SimpleSpriteReference exists.\
-0x10 - If set, there will be 3 UVInfoOrigin FLOATs, then 3 U-Axis FLOATs, then 3 V-Axis FLOATs.
+0x10 - If set, there will be 3 UVOrigin FLOATs, then 3 U-Axis FLOATs, then 3 V-Axis FLOATs.
 Otherwise, these 9 FLOATs will not exist.\
 0x20 - If set, there will be a UVCount DWORD, followed by a UVCount number of UV FLOAT pairs.
 Otherwise, these fields will not exist.\
 0x40 - This seems to be the same flag that causes the 0x36 MaterialDef fragment to become a two-sided material if it is set.

 #### RenderInfoPen: DWORD

+This field only exists if the 0x01 RenderInfoFlag is set.
 This is apparently a reference to an index in a color palette.
 There is no color data in the actual value.
 This is always "11" in this fragment in EverQuest.

 #### RenderInfoBrightness: FLOAT

+This field only exists if the 0x02 RenderInfoFlag is set.
 Brightness is sometimes referred to as "constant intensity" in some versions of the client.
+This is never present in this fragment type in EverQuest, but I have seen it in Tanarus models.

+#### RenderInfoScaledAmbient: FLOAT

-This is never present in this fragment in EverQuest, but I have seen it in Tanarus models.
+This field only exists if the 0x04 RenderInfoFlag is set.
+This is never present in this fragment type in EverQuest, but I have seen it in Tanarus models.
+ScaledAmbient also exsits on 0x30 MaterialDef fragments, but unsure of what it does there as well.

+#### RenderInfoSimpleSpriteReference: DWORD

+This field only exists if the 0x08 RenderInfoFlag is set.
+It can contain a reference to a 0x05 SimpleSprite reference fragment, which in turn references a 0x04 SimpleSpriteDef fragment.
+Seems to contain the texture references for Tanarus 3D mob models, but in EverQuest, this field never exists in this fragment type.

+#### RenderInfoUVOrigin X: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Not sure of its purpose, but it seems to set up the UV coordinate system, along with the other RenderInfo UV fields.
+Seems to be the X coordinate of the UVOrigin.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoUVOrigin Y: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Seems to be the Y coordinate of the UVOrigin.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoUVOrigin Z: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Seems to be the Z coordinate of the UVOrigin.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoUAxis [0]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the U-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoUAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoUAxis [1]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the U-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoUAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoUAxis [2]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the U-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoUAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoVAxis [0]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the V-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoVAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoVAxis [1]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the V-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoVAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### RenderInfoVAxis [2]: FLOAT

+This field only exists if the 0x10 RenderInfoFlag is set.
+Possibly part of the vector that the V-Axis of the UV coordinate system sits along, along with the other 2 RenderInfoVAxis fields.
+This field never exists in this fragment type in EverQuest.

+#### UVCount: DWORD

+This field only exists if the 0x20 RenderInfoFlag is set.
+It contains the number of UV entries that follows.

+**UV coordinate entries (there are UVCount of these)**

+#### UV U: FLOAT

+Only exists if the 0x20 RenderInfoFlag is set, and UVCount is > 0.
+It is the U component of the texture UV.

+#### UV V: FLOAT

+Only exists if the 0x20 RenderInfoFlag is set, and UVCount is > 0.
+It is the V component of the texture UV.

+#### Normal A: FLOAT

+Exists, for each BSP node, if the 0x40 Flags value is set.
+This is the A component of the BSP node normal.
+Not sure what it does.
+In a regular BSP tree, it describes the plane that separates the fronttree and backtree, when traversing the tree.
+Values A, B, and C are a vector that is the plane normal, and D is the distance the plane from the origin.

+#### Normal B: FLOAT

+Exists, for each BSP node, if the 0x40 Flags value is set.
+This is the B component of the BSP node normal.

+#### Normal C: FLOAT

+Exists, for each BSP node, if the 0x40 Flags value is set.
+This is the C component of the BSP node normal.

-#### RenderInfoBrightness: FLOAT
+#### Normal D: FLOAT

+Exists, for each BSP node, if the 0x40 Flags value is set.
+This is the D component of the BSP node normal.

-## 0x09 — Camera Reference — REFERENCE
+## 0x09 — 3DSprite

-Reference points to a 0x08 Camera fragment.
+### Notes

+Reference fragment for the 0x08 3DSpriteDef fragment.
+In EverQuest, this is referenced only by the PLAYER ActorDef.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.
+Always zero for this fragment type.

+#### 3DSpriteDefRef: DWORD

+Reference to a 0x08 3DspriteDef fragment.

-#### Flags : DWORD
+#### Flags: DWORD

-Its purpose is unknown, but it always seems to contain 0.
+Always 0.
+Doesn't seem to be read by the client.

 ## 0x10 — Skeleton Track Set — PLAIN